nomansameet/CRM-Software/README.md

 This project is for educational and demonstration purposes.

----

-Tell me your next goal.
+--- me your next goal.